odabrab/snc/Readme.md

 The .relations.txt file, sometimes present, resembles what software engineering calls a traceability matrix.
 It relates this project with others.

 ### FILE: .rsyncignore
+Besides having its versions controlled, this project adopts an rsync-based backup strategy, and this is the reason why the .rsyncignore file exists.

 ### FILE: install.sh